nextcord/nextcord-ext-menus/docs/ext/menus/pagination_examples.rst

 message content.

 Since fields have a name and value, the data we pass into the :class:`PageSource` is a list of tuples.
-The first item in the tuple represents the name and the second item is the value.
+The first item in the tuple is the name and the second is the value.
 If you do not want to be restricted to having a name and value for each item, you can use the embed description as shown in the example that follows this one.